Juelin-Liu/MaximalClique/README.md

 Note, the graph is reindexed so the vertex ids start from 0 and are contiguous.

 ### Introduction

-This project aims to find faster algorithm to find maximal cliques in an undirected graph.
+This project aims to find faster algorithm for finding maximal cliques in an undirected graph.
 Listing all maximal cliques is a NP hard problem.
 [Moon & Moser](https://link.springer.com/article/10.1007%2FBF02760024) have shown that every n-vertex graph has at most 3^(n/3) maximal cliques.

 They can be listed by the [Bron-Kerbosch algorithm](https://en.wikipedia.org/wiki/Bron–Kerbosch_algorithm).
 A recursive backtracking algorithm that is worst case optimal.